U.S. starts giving documents to lawyers of ex-Goldman banker Ng in 1MDB case

 The U.S. Department of Justice handed over to Ng’s lawyers a “small subset” of more than 1 million documents the government is relying on to prosecute the case, said Assistant United States Attorney Drew Rolle during a hearing at a Brooklyn federal court.

-The U.S. accused 46-year-old Ng last year of conspiring to launder money and bribe government officials in Malaysia and Abu Dhabi through bond offerings that Goldman Sachs Group Inc handled.
+The United States accused 46-year-old Ng last year of conspiring to launder money and bribe government officials in Malaysia and Abu Dhabi through bond offerings that Goldman Sachs Group Inc handled.
 He was extradited on May 3 to New York from Kuala Lumpur, where he had been jailed since November.

 Ng pleaded not guilty to the charges on May 6 and was released in exchange for a $20 million bond.

+Prosecutors are working on how to best format and organize the remaining documents, which they will likely send to Ng’s lawyers on a rolling basis, Rolle said.

+Prosecutors and Ng’s lawyer, in a May 6 court document related to the case, had requested delaying the trial date for Ng because they believed plea negotiations “are likely to result in a disposition of this case without trial.”

-Government lawyers have said they hope to avoid a trial by reaching a plea deal, though Ng’s attorney, Marc Agnifilo, said this month it was too early to tell.
+Government lawyers have said they hope to avoid a trial by reaching a plea deal though Ng’s attorney.

+“I’m not ruling anything out,” said Marc Agnifilo, Ng’s lawyer, to reporters after the hearing about a possible plea deal.
+“There is a full range of possibilities for a criminal defendant, and there are still options.”

 Ng, who left Goldman Sachs in 2014, faces up to 30 years in prison if convicted of the three charges based on alleged violations of the U.S. Foreign Corrupt Practices Act.